Michel Ancel: Career

+In October 2024, Ubisoft announced in response to rumors that Ubisoft Montpellier and Ubisoft Milan had been working on a new Rayman project, with Ancel returning to the company to consult on its development.

 Recognition

 On 13 March 2006, he, along with Shigeru Miyamoto and Frédérick Raynal, were knighted by the French Minister of Culture and Communication, Renaud Donnedieu de Vabres, a knight of arts and literature.
 It was the first time that video game developers were honored with this distinction.
 Ancel is recognized as one of the best game designers in IGN's Top 100 Game Creators, ranking 24th out of 100.

 Design philosophy

 Ancel aims for a high degree of freedom in his games.
 He is critical of games that claim to offer freedom, but present limits or invisible boundaries where players do not expect them.